vainavinair/django-todo-app/README.md

-# Todo List Application using Django
+# Todo-App using Django Python